 Barras Art and Design, 54 Calton Entry, G40 2SB

-This picturesque bar describes themselves as “a community bar, run by locals, for locals, intent on celebrating the Southside!” and its door are now open.
+This picturesque bar describes themselves as “a community bar, run by locals, for locals, intent on celebrating the Southside!”
 Church On The Hill offers views in every direction, from the old church building looming overhead and out onto Battlefield monument and Queen’s Park behind it.
 The bar’s outdoor area out front is pretty impressive in size and dogs are welcome here.
 You never know, your pooch may make their doggy hall of fame!

 Church On The Hill, 16 Algie Street, G41 3DJ